Multi-unit Assignment under Dichotomous Preferences: Manipulation by Groups

 I consider agents' manipulation in the direct revelation mechanism associated with each solution.
 For this purpose, we need to know exactly how objects are assigned and not just the total utility that each agent receives.
 A {\bf detailed solution} $\psi$ maps every MAP ($R,q$) into an RAM $Z \in \FF(R,q)$, specifying which share of each object is allocated to each agent, whereas a welfarist solution $\phi$ maps every MAP into a utility profile $U \in \UU(R,q)$ and only tells us the expected number of objects received by each agent.
 Every detailed solution $\psi$ projects onto the welfarist solution $\phi(R,q)=u(\psi(R,q))$.
 The direct revelation mechanism associated with a detailed solution $\psi$ is such that all agents reveal their preferences $R_{iM}$, and then $\psi$ is applied to the corresponding MAP $(R,q)$, implementing the RAM $\psi(R,q)=Z$.

 I assume that agent $i$ with the true preferences $R_{iM}$ can only misrepresent her preferences by understating the number of objects that she finds acceptable, i.e. by declaring a preference profile $R'_{iM} \subset R_{iM}$ (we then say that $R'_{iM}$ is IR for $R_{iM}$).
 I use this assumption for two reasons.
-The first is theoretical: I have not specified the disutility that the consumption of an undesirable object brings to an agent, as I have only focused on individually rational assignments.
-I would need to specify such disutility to analyze the manipulation of a solution by exaggerating the set of acceptable objects.
+The first is theoretical: I have not specified the dis-utility that the consumption of an undesirable object brings to an agent, as I have only focused on individually rational assignments.
+I would need to specify such dis-utility to analyse the manipulation of a solution by exaggerating the set of acceptable objects.
 The second reason is that such an assumption has already been imposed in the study of scheduling problems (e.g. \citealp{koutsoupias2014}).
-In many scheduling problems motivating MAPs, cancelling consumption could be strongly punished by the central clearinghouse, particularly when other agents' consumption depends on other agents fully exhausting their bundles (no double tennis match can be made with only 3 out of 4 players).
+In many scheduling problems motivating MAPs, cancelling consumption could be strongly punished by the central clearinghouse, particularly when other agents' consumption depends on other agents fully exhausting their bundles (no double tennis match can be made with only 3 out of 4 players).\footnote{If agents are allowed to report undesirable objects as desirable, the egalitarian and even priority solutions are manipulable by groups (an agent with a higher priority requests an object she does not want and gives it to a member of the manipulating coalition).}$^,$\footnote{BM04 impose an equivalent assumption: they require that the RAM of every MAP must be individually rational according to the agents' true preferences.}

 A detailed solution $\psi$ is {\bf group strategy-proof} if for every MAP $(R,q)$ and every coalition $S \subset N$, $\nexists$ $R'$ satisfying i) $R'_{jM}=R_{jM}$ $\forall j \notin S $, and ii) $R'_{SM}$ is IR for $R_{SM}$, such that